papermoonio/papermoonio.github.io/papermoon-docs/style-guide/key-resources/templates/index.md

 ### How-To Guide

-The how-to guide template is used for instructional pages meant to help the user solve a real-world problem or complete a task.
+The how-to guide template is used for instructional pages to help users solve real-world problems or complete tasks.

-It can be helpful to think about cooking when deciding between a how-to guide and tutorial.
-If someone already knows how to cook, they can use a recipe as long as it has a complete list of what they need (ingredients, equipment) and clear, orderly steps to follow.
-It is assumed the user understands the meaning of "sautee the onions" or "bake until golden brown."
-Some context like "the dough will be sticky" may be added for things that  differ from what the user expects.
-For the most part though, the required items and steps will get the job done.
+It can be helpful to think about cooking when deciding between a how-to guide and a tutorial.
+Someone who knows how to cook can use a recipe with a complete list of requirements (ingredients, equipment) and clear, orderly steps to follow.
+A recipe assumes the user understands the meaning of "sautee the onions" or "bake until golden brown."
+Some context, like "the dough will be sticky," may be added for things that differ from what the user expects.
+The required items and steps will get the job done for the most part.

-Some example how-to guide section names per project are as follows:
+How-to guide pages are typically grouped under a section.
+How-to guide section names by project are as follows:

 | Project  | How-to guide section |
 |:---------|:---------------------|